annawchou/fluxible.io/docs/tutorials/routing.md

 Let's run through what the request lifecycle entails.

  1. A new request is made by the browser and `/server.js` receives it.
- 2. Our middlware takes over and creates a new context. _(Fluxible uses contexts to encapsulate data which prevents data leaking between requests)_
+ 2. Our middleware takes over and creates a new context. _(Fluxible uses contexts to encapsulate data which prevents data leaking between requests)_
- 3. The middlware executes `navigateAction` internally and passes it the current route as a param. _(`navigateAction` is a convenient method defined on the `flux-router-component` library.
+ 3. The middleware executes `navigateAction` internally and passes it the current route as a param. _(`navigateAction` is a convenient method defined on the `flux-router-component` library.
 It helps us deal with route matching)_
  4. [`navigateAction`](https://github.com/yahoo/flux-router-component/blob/master/actions/navigate.js)